How do I enable Java Flight Recorder and view the Results

 The Java Flight Recorder (JFR) is a commercial feature.
 You can use it for free on developer desktops/laptops, and for evaluation purposes in test, development, and production environments.
 However, to enable JFR on a production server, you require a commercial license.
 Using JMC UI for other purposes on the JDK does not require a commercial license.

-To enable the Java Flight Recorder the following JVM options should be added to the
+To enable the Java Flight Recorder at the start of Neo4j service, the following JVM options should be added to the

 dbms.jvm.additional=-XX:+UnlockCommercialFeatures dbms.jvm.additional=-XX:+FlightRecorder dbms.jvm.additional=-XX:FlightRecorderOptions=defaultrecording=true,settings=profile